 Clams can be incorporated into your diet in a variety of ways.
 They can be added to soups, stews, and pasta dishes for a boost of flavor and nutrition.
 You can also enjoy them as a main dish, such as in clam chowder or on the half shell.
 When cooking clams, it’s important to ensure that they are properly cleaned and cooked to reduce the risk of foodborne illness.

 Fortified breakfast cereals are a popular and rich source of vitamin b12 and are a convenient way to incorporate this important nutrient into your diet.
-You can also try Berry Avocado salad which is one of the popular choice for Breakfast.
+You can also try Vitamin A Foods to fulfill your overall vitamin enrichment.

 Here are some health benefits and nutritional values of fortified breakfast cereals: